Kuldotha/Speedrun/README.md

 In this game, you command a small squad of Space Vikings in their ships fo defeat your opponent.

 ## Starting the game
-To start, go to the website https://valhallas-forge.interstellar-games.com/
+To start, go to the website https://valhallas-forge.interstellar-games.com/.
+Alternatively, a Windows build can be downloaded form this repo under the folder Builds.

 Once there, you can join the Queue.
 This is a matchmaking queue, and once another player joins the queue, you are matched together to play the game.
 Each player starts with 3 ships.